AdmiralCloud/bashHelper/awsConnect/ec2/README.md

 # add this line at the end
 alias connectEC2="node PATH-TO-PACKAGE"

-# then run (according to your shell) to make sure the changes are activated
+# then run this command to make sure the changes are activated (according to your shell)
 source ~/.bash_profile
 ```